abhijayhm/ThoughtMimickingModel/README.md

-# Why fake it when you can mimic it ?
+# Why Fake It When You Can Mimic It?
 (Intelligence)

 ## Overview